Waning Gibbous on

 Moon after descending node

-2 days after descending node on 27 November 2031 at 14:01 in ♉ Taurus.
-The Moon is located south of the ecliptic over the following 11 days, until the lunar orbit crosses from South to North in ascending node on 12 December 2031 at 01:37 in ♏ Scorpio.
+2 days after descending node on 27 November 2031 at 14:01 in ♉ Taurus the Moon is positioned south of the ecliptic over the following 11 days until the lunar crosses the ecliptic again from South to North in ascending node on 12 December 2031 at 01:37 in ♏ Scorpio.

 Moon at northern standstill

 At 00:08 the Moon is meeting its standstill point to reach North declination of ∠20.350°.
-Over the next 13 days the lunar orbit is going to extend southward to face maximum declination of ∠-20.356° at the point of next standstill in ♐ Sagittarius on 14 December 2031 at 04:45.
+Over the upcoming 13 days the lunar orbit is going to tilt southward to face maximum declination of ∠-20.356° at the point of next southern standstill in ♐ Sagittarius on 14 December 2031 at 04:45.

 Syzygy in 13 days